-Watching our students grow up is a time of celebration for us, but can be a challenging time for family and care givers.
-The staff of Benedictine is devoted to ensuring every transitioning youth is as independent as able at the time of graduation, and every student graduates to adult services that best matches his or her achievements, interests, and needs.
+Transition at graduation: Watching our students grow up is a time of celebration, but it also can be a challenging time for family and care givers.
+Benedictine is devoted to ensuring that each transitioning youth is as independent as able at the time of graduation, and every student graduates to adult life that best matches his or her achievements, interests, and needs.
+Our transition coordinator works with families and adult agency partners to aid in referrals, assessments, and access to the most appropriate adult services.

 Preparation for this important time begins many years before graduation day.
 Transition planning for the student begins at age 14 and involves: